juliesymons/juliesymons/GettingStarted.md

 ### User-defined GPU Operators

 The CCT Toolkit is optimized for writing massiely-parallel programming on GPUs without the need to write low-level GPU kernels in CUDA or OpenCL.
 While there are many built-in operators already provided, there may still be other computations required that cannot be expressed by combining existing operators.
-For this the CCT Toolkit provides the capability for user-defined GPU operators through its *GPUOperators* API. *GPUOperators* provides a high-level, domain-specific language (DSL) for writing GPU kernels.
+For this the CCT Toolkit provides the capability for user-defined GPU operators through its `GPUOperator` API. `GPUOperator` provides a high-level, domain-specific language (DSL) for writing GPU kernels.
 This facility is recommended for more advanced users who have some familiarity with GPU hardware architecture and perofrmance issues.

-The following code defines a GPU operator to do a horizontal reflection of an image:
+The following code defines a `GPUOperator` to do a horizontal reflection of an image:

     GPUOperator(img.fieldType, "horizontalRefection") {
       _globalThreads(img.fieldShape, img.tensorShape)